Chung-Research-Group/AIM/bin/README.md

 AIM Installation
 =========================
-Use the AIM_Installer.exe file for installing AIM.
+Use the AIM_Installer file for installing AIM.

 AIM application requires **MATLAB Runtime** environment to run on machines which do not have MATLAB installed.
 The AIM Installer will install both AIM application and MATLAB Runtime.